YinDracovaris/tableau-sales-shipping-dashboard/README.md

 ## Overview

 This project analyzes sales and shipping performance using Tableau.
-The dashboard provides an interactive view of sales trends, product. performance, geographical distribution, and shipping times.
+The dashboard provides an interactive view of sales trends, product categories performance, geographical distribution, and shipping times.

 ## Objectives